LeonNjoroge/humble-superhero-api/README.md

 npm run build
 ```

-YOu can start the porduction environment using this command:
+To run the API and React client in production, use this command
 ```bash
 npm run start
 ```